kathyrollo/jcucumberng-framework/README.md

 Allows automation testers to write feature/gherkin files for Cucumber and implement step definitions in plain Java classes. ngWebDriver (Protractor) offers extended support for Angular/JS web applications.

 ## The Design: Write Tests, Not Page Objects
 An anti-pattern occurs when adhering to the design becomes the larger chore of automation efforts instead of writing sensible tests which is the common pitfall of the popular [Page Object](https://github.com/SeleniumHQ/selenium/wiki/PageObjects) Model (POM).
 The priority becomes maintaining the design pattern, not _testing_.
-Returning page objects within step definitions does not make much sense, as Cucumber calls steps to move from one state to another.
+Returning page objects within step definitions does not make much sense since Cucumber calls steps to move from one state to another.

 PicoContainer, as recommended in Cucumber's [official docs](https://docs.cucumber.io/cucumber/state/#dependency-injection), eliminates the tight coupling of page objects to step definitions by sharing states in the glue code using [dependency injection](http://picocontainer.com/injection.html) (DI).
-Each step definition is an autonomous unit as is the nature of a Java method.
+Each step definition is an autonomous unit being the nature of a Java method.
 [User Interface Mapping](https://www.seleniumhq.org/docs/06_test_design_considerations.jsp#user-interface-mapping) is a known approach for storing web elements but becomes more efficient with DI.

 The framework deliberately foregoes the added complexity and abstraction of POM to take advantage of Cucumber's intended design - to build a library of loosely coupled steps which can be independently called anywhere.
 Writing new feature files becomes a matter of reusing and combining steps in the proper order.

 _TL;DR: POM and Cucumber do not mix._

 ## How It Works
-The code snippet below shows writing test scripts _directly_ into step definitions without the overhead of setting up page objects.
+The code snippet below shows writing test scripts directly into step definitions without the overhead of setting up page objects.

 ### ui-map.properties:
 ~~~